pledbrook/lazybones/lazybones-gradle-plugin/README.md

 As long as you stick to the conventions, that's all you need.

-## Managing sub-templates
+## Managing subtemplates

-As of version 0.7 of Lazybones, template authors can create sub-templates inside their project templates.
+As of version 0.7 of Lazybones, template authors can create subtemplates inside their project templates.
 These allow users to perform extra code generation in a project after it has been created from a Lazybones project template.

-From version 1.1 of the Gradle plugin you can easily set up sub-templates.
+From version 1.1 of the Gradle plugin you can easily set up subtemplates.
 There are basically two steps:

-1. Add the sub-templates as directories alongside the project templates, giving each directory a `subtmpl-` prefix to its name.
+1. Add the subtemplates as directories alongside the project templates, giving each directory a `subtmpl-` prefix to its name.

-2. Add a directive to the `lazybones` configuration block telling the plugin which sub-templates are to be packaged in which project templates.
+2. Add a directive to the `lazybones` configuration block telling the plugin which subtemplates are to be packaged in which project templates.

 The first of these will result in a project structure like this: